 There are many different colors and combinations of colors to choose from.
 In the data visualization arena, there are overarching categories that group the different color schemes.
 These groupings make it easier to decide which colors work well together.
 These include:

-Hue or monochromatic is the most straightforward type of color scheme that uses one hue as its base.
-The idea here is to use only one color for each spot in a visualization, each bar plotted on a scatter plot for example.
+Hue or monochromatic is the most straightforward color scheme that uses one hue as its base.
+The idea here is to use only one color for each spot in a visualization, each bar plotted on a scatter plot, for example.

 Using only one hue is very easy to create, but it may not be the most informative or interesting type with the more information you have.

-Colors that are on completely opposites sides on the color wheel are considered to be complementary colors.
+Colors that are on completely opposite sides of the color wheel are considered to be complementary colors.
 An example of this is red and green, and notice that they are on opposite ends of the color wheel.
 Colors that are opposite are complementary.
 You can choose any two colors on the opposite end, and they are complementary together.